 Oracle Financial Crime and Compliance Management Cloud Service (FCCM Cloud Service) is an end-to-end AML application suite that keeps midsized financial institutions safe, compliant, and ready for business growth.

 With the Financial Services Data Foundation, unite previously siloed internal data for a complete customer view, a streamlined financial crime compliance program, and lower costs.
 Reduce time spent on data gathering through robotic process automation.
 Run applications on your data lake and relational databases together, and perform batch and real-time analytics on one platform.
 The, turn your compliance data into a competitive advantage by using it for customer analytics.

 Traditional rules can’t evaluate the vast amount of context needed to accurately distinguish money launderers from good customers.
 By analyzing relationships among entities instead of just the entities themselves, graph analytics easily identifies complex money movement patterns, multi-hop relationships, and hubs and spokes of activity.
 This, in combination with entity resolution and advanced decisioning, powers greater accuracy, better case creation, and intuitive visualizations that enable better investigations.

-Arin Ray, senior analyst at Celent, writes about the growing pains in anti-money laundering (AML) operations, potential opportunities gained by leveraging advanced analytics, and its adoption trends and impact.
+Arin Ray, Senior Analyst at Celent, writes about the growing pains in anti-money laundering (AML) operations, potential opportunities gained by leveraging advanced analytics, and adoption trends and impact.